sbb-design-systems/lyne-components/src/components/selection-expansion-panel/readme.md

 </sbb-checkbox-group>
 ```

-As shown in the examples above, `sbb-checkbox-panel` and `sbb-radio-button-panel` placed in a `sbb-selection-expansion-panel` are extended
-with a slot named `subtext` for the subtext and a slot named `suffix` for the suffix items.

 ## Style

 The component has two background options that can be set using the `color` variable: `milk` and `white` (default).